Dimers and Imaginary geometry: Discrete estimates on uniform spanning trees

 To control the number of pieces, we will use two elements.
 First conditionally on $\cS$ we will argue that we only need to look at the last few visits of the simple random walk to any circle because everything else was erased by a loop.
 Secondly we will show that the sequence $\cS$ is not too badly behaved even when we are looking close to the last visit to $C_0$.
 Note that this is non trivial because the last visit to $C_0$ is very far from being a stopping time.
 We now proceed to the actual proof, writing each of these steps as lemmas.

 We first note some deterministic facts about the loop erasure (\cref{claim:erasure}), therefore until further notice we work on a given realisation of the random walk.
-Let $k_{\max}-1$ be the index of the last crossing of $C_1$, and let $N$ be the first $k$ such that $i(k) = i_{\max}$.
+Let $k_{\max}-1$ be the index of the last crossing of $C_1$ by the walk (or $k_{\text{exit}}$ if $C_1 = \partial D$).
+Only indices less than $k_{\max}$ will be of interest to us, as only those can contribute to the loop-erasure in the range we are considering.